Temporal Landscapes: A Graphical Logic of Behavior: Predicates over grid worlds

 That said, in higher order logics like TTT, one typically exchanges subobjects for predicates, e.g.\ replacing $E\ss V\times V$ with $E\colon V\times V\to\prop$.\footnote{Recall that $\prop$ is the set of temporal landscapes; see \cref{def.temp_landscape}.} Then the statement would read

-If we impose axiom \cref{eqn.decidable} then for any $v_1,v_2$, the landscape for $E(v_1,v_2)$ is either the \emph{always-true landscape} $\true$ (see Eq.~\eqref{fig.always_true}), or the \emph{always-false landscape} $\false$ (see Eq.~\eqref{fig.always_false}), depending on whether we want an edge $(v_1,v_2)$ or not.
+If we impose axiom \cref{eqn.decidable} then for any $v_1,v_2$, the landscape for $E(v_1,v_2)$ is either the \emph{always-true landscape} $\true$, or the \emph{always-false landscape} $\false$, depending on whether we want an edge $(v_1,v_2)$ or not.
 In this case we would say that $(V,E)$ forms a \emph{constant graph}.

-\paragraph{Dynamic environments.} It is also interesting, however, to decline to require that our environment obey axiom \cref{eqn.decidable}, and thus model environments in which the adjacency of cells changes over time.
+\textbf{Dynamic environments.} It is also interesting, however, to decline to require that our environment obey axiom \cref{eqn.decidable}, and thus model environments in which the adjacency of cells changes over time.
 This makes sense in the autonomous setting if we imagine that sometimes a door is blocked or a secret passage is opened.

-That said, for most situations, including all that follows, it is good enough to use a model of the environment where adjacency is \emph{symmetric}: if $v_1$ is connected to $v_2$, then $v_2$ is connected to $v_1$.
+That said, for most situations, including all that follow, it is good enough to use a model of the environment where adjacency is \emph{symmetric}: if $v_1$ is connected to $v_2$, then $v_2$ is connected to $v_1$.
 Using the language of TTT, this means our environment obeys the axiom

 It will also be convenient to work with the function $V \to (V\to\prop)$ given by \emph{currying} $E\colon V\times V\to\prop$.
 It sends a cell $v:V$ to the (time-varying) set $\{v':V\mid E(v,v')\}$ of cells adjacent to $v$.
 For our example, we want to consider the notion of \emph{neighbor}, by which we mean an adjacent cell, not including the cell itself.
-For each $v:V$, neighbor is the subtype of $V$ defined by the formula
+For each $v:V$, its neighbors are the subtype of $V$ defined by the formula

 It is worth noticing, once more, that we can interpret~$\pred{Nbr}$ in terms of temporal landscapes, by considering $\pred{Nbr}:V\to (V\to \prop)$.
 This means that $\pred{Nbr}(v)(v')$ is a truth value---i.e.\ a temporal landscape---that describes when a given~$v':V$ is a neighbor of~$v:V$.
 Of course, if we assume that $(V,E)$ is a constant graph, again $\pred{Nbr}(v)(v')$ will either be the $\true$ landscape or the $\false$ landscape, depending on whether $v$ and $v'$ are neighbors.